Exact Markovian evolution of quantum systems with several degrees of freedom : Phase space representations

 The positivity of the evolved Wigner function is a sure indication of the loss of quantum coherence, but it does not guarantee that an initially entangled state has eventually achieved classical separability.
 For this purpose let us consider a decomposition in terms of generalized coherent states $|\Veta, {\mathbf S} \rangle$, with their respective Wigner functions expressed as (\ref{Wcoherent}).
-Then recalling the Glauber-Sundarshan P-representation of the density operator (see e. g. \cite{MandelWolf}), its symplectic generalization is defined as \be \hat{\rho} = \int d\Veta ~ {\rm P}_{{\mathbf S}}(\Veta)~ |\Veta, {\mathbf S} \rangle\langle\Veta, {\mathbf S}|. \ee If ${\rm P}_{{\mathbf S}}(\Veta)$ is a positive function of $\Veta$, the density operator (\ref{rhoP}) is a probability distribution over the generalized coherent states.
-But these are product states of simple coherent states, each defined on a conjugate plane of the eigenbasis of the matrix ${\mathbf S}^T{\mathbf S}$, so that $\hat{\rho}$ is separable in this special basis.
+Then recalling the Glauber-Sundarshan P representation of the density operator (see, e.~g., Ref. \cite{MandelWolf}), its symplectic generalization is defined as \be \hat{\rho} = \int d\Veta ~ {\rm P}_{{\mathbf S}}(\Veta)~ |\Veta, {\mathbf S} \rangle\langle\Veta, {\mathbf S}|. \ee If ${\rm P}_{{\mathbf S}}(\Veta)$ is a positive function of $\Veta$, the density operator (\ref{rhoP}) is a probability distribution over the density operators of the generalized coherent states, which are product states of simple coherent states, each defined on a conjugate plane of the eigenbasis of the matrix ${\mathbf S}^T{\mathbf S}$, so that $\hat{\rho}$ is separable in this special basis.

 Taking the Wigner transform of both sides of (\ref{rhoP}), one obtains